CenterForSpatialResearch/hnyc_standardize/Names/Readme.md

 # Objective

 # Methodology and approach

+- Flagging Columns with 'Brooklyn' or 'Manhattan' only which are the page titles.
+- Flagging columns with (refused) entries as names
+- Finding titles like Capt. etc and moving them to titles
+- Looking for numbers in names

+### Similar

+- Finally using the Split names to reconstruct the Full name
+-

 | Character 	| Count of Instances 	|                   Example Value                  	|                    Trend/Pattern                   	|                                       Method/Approach                                        	|
 |:---------:	|:------------------:	|:------------------------------------------------:	|:--------------------------------------------------:	|:--------------------------------------------------------------------------------------------:	|
 | (refused) 	|         21         	|                Pinteaux (refused)                	|              Mostly occurs in FN or LN             	|          Keep as is in FN, LN if FN is empty and MN is refused then fill FN with MN          	|